21 Home Improvement Projects to Tackle in 2021

 If the carpet in your living room is looking worn, remove it and install some hardwood flooring.
 Quality hardwood flooring can cost anywhere from $3 to $8 per square foot and you can save some money by installing it yourself.
-Try tile in the mudroom and give bedroom carpet a good cleaning.
+If the carpet is still good, give it a good DIY carpet cleaning.

 Improve the Landscape

-If you’re not sure where to start when it comes to outdoor projects, here are 12 great tips for landscaping your backyard.
-Build a wooden planter box to add some color to the front of your home, plant some strikingly colorful shrubs and add some bee-friendly plants to your yard.
+If you’re not sure where to start when it comes to outdoor projects, begin with some easy plants.
+Build a wooden planter box to add some color to the front of your home, plant some colorful flowering shrubs and add some bee-friendly plants to your yard.

 Make Your Home Safer